maxtkc/mos-herb-site/about.md

 Hi there!
 I’m Mo, a Boston area clinical herbalist and community educator.
 I work with clients in person in **Davis Square, Somerville and virtually** worldwide.
 We use plants to **address the root imbalances** that are causing dysregulation in order to build **long-term healing**, focusing on gut health.

-I also teach community classes all over -- contact me if you’d like me to teach for your local organization!
+I also teach herb classes at over 40 sites in New England -- contact me if you’d like me to teach for your local organization!

 ### Why gut health?
 The gut is an ecosystem.
 We are living through deep ecosystem dysregulation on a global scale.
 Naturally, impacts ripple across the smaller ecosystems within our own bodies.
 Trauma shows up in many places in the body, and **I work with clients whose trauma is showing up specifically in the gut** to move, heal, and regulate so that we can show up fully embodied for our work in this world.